The River King: Plot

 Abel is also forced to face facts from his past, and the strain of his relationship with his father, as the sights and sounds he encounters in the investigation trigger memories of his big brother Frank's suicide.
 Eventually he discovers that Gus was bullied and hazed by Harry and the other Chalk House boys involved in a secret society, while the teacher supervising the dorm, Betsy's fiancé, turned a blind eye.
 Betsy meets Abel to tell him she can't lie to her fiancé and breaks off their relationship.
 Carlin breaks up with Harry as her grief intensifies, and she isolates herself from family staying at school over the holiday break.
 It seems they are all haunted by Gus' death.

 Abel's frustration leads him to pressure a young boy from the dorm whom he suspects witnessed Gus being assaulted in the lavatory by Harry and his friends.
-After the boy is assaulted by Harry and his friends, Abel accosts Harry.
+After the boy is assaulted by Harry and his friends (it is implied by the assaults occurring in the bathroom and the human excrement in Gus' lungs that Harry and his clique have been giving boys "chocolate swirlies," where a person's head is forced into a toilet bowl filled with feces and the toilet is then flushed), Abel accosts Harry.
 Harry is removed from the Haddan School and Abel turns in his badge and gun.

-Sometime later, Abel visits Gus' father, who reveals that Gus did leave a note in the magic box that Carlin was trying to open the day they arrived at the dorm.
-After he learns Gus chose to take his own life, Abel talks to his own father about Frank's death and begins to come to terms with his survivor guilt.
-Abel chooses to keep Gus' choice a secret because he doesn't want to hurt Carlin.
-When Abel runs into Betsy at another party in the spring, he walks away.
+Sometime later, Abel visits Gus' father, who reveals that Gus did leave a suicide note in the magic box that Carlin was trying to open the day they arrived at the dorm.
+After he learns Gus chose to take his own life, Abel talks to his own father about Frank's death and begins to come to terms with his survivors guilt.
+Abel chooses to keep Gus' choice a secret, burning the suicide note, because he doesn't want to hurt Carlin.
+When Abel runs into the still engaged Betsy at another party in the spring, he walks away.
 She comes to him and smiles, and they kiss.

 Carlin is seen swimming in the river, under a sunny sky.